There are so many food type choices: dry, canned, and semi-moist. How do I decide which is best for my dog?

 What are the pros and cons of semi-moist dog food?

 Semi-moist dog food contains about 60-65% water by weight, making it more expensive per energy calorie than dry food.
 Unfortunately, semi-moist dog food generally contains more sugar and salt than either dry or canned dog food.
-The extra sugar and salt mean semi-moist food won’t be appropriate for every dog.
+The extra sugar and salt mean semi-moist food is not appropriate for every dog.

 Be aware that many semi-moist foods are also loaded with artificial color, chemical preservatives, and chemical flavor enhancers.
 Perhaps semi-moist foods are best reserved for the occasional treat - the dog version of the hot fudge sundae!